Skip to main content

 Weather in Italy varies by season and by region.
 Yes, Italy enjoys a Mediterranean climate, but its boot-shaped terrain is quite long.
 The further north you go, the more mountainous the country becomes, meaning winters are great for skiing, but you can’t expect the same conditions in Rome, further to the south, where it very rarely snows.
 And of course, the reverse is true: While the average temperature in Sicily during the summer can be very high, the weather is much milder in the mountains in July and August.

-Shoulder seasons can be the best time to travel to Italy’s biggest cities, too, when there are fewer tourists and the weather in Italy is sunny and comfortable.
+Shoulder seasons can be the best times to travel to Italy’s biggest cities, too, when there are fewer visitors and the weather in Italy is sunny and comfortable.
 In fact, spring or fall might be the ideal seasons to visit and live like a local in Italy.

 a collage of a person covered head to toe in a carnival costume, a women gazing at a plate of shaved truffles, and a cabin in a field with mountains in the background